 This filament still retains the same strength as PLA however slightly less rigid.
 It is also slightly more abrasive to a brass nozzle than the regular PLA.

 The filament weighs about 10% less than regular PLA for the same length, which means you get an extra 10% in length for the same 1kg roll. :-) That’s always a nice thing.

 An important note about Wood Filaments is that longer exposure to heat in the extruder/hot end tends to decompose the filament.
-Clogging of the hot end is actually a very common issue for those new to printing in Wood.
+Clogging of the hot end is a quite common issue for those new to printing in Wood.
 The key is to extrude the filament just at the point of melting perfectly.
 Clogging occurs in 2 instances.
 The first instance is where the filament is inside the hot end for too long.
 The second instance is when the hot end is not sufficiently hot enough to properly melt the filament, stalling the end temporarily and then backing the rest up and clogging the rest in the hot end.

 Here are some tips and pointers we recommend when printing with our Wood PLA;